Rising-Stars-by-Sunshine/ECON211_FinalProject_Yian/README.md

-# ECON211_PS2_Yian
+# ECON211_FinalProject_Yian

 ## Description

-This repository is the problem set 2 for the course ECON211.
+This repository is the Final Project for the course ECON211.
 This project aims to improve heart failure prediction by integrating Explainable Artificial Intelligence (XAI) techniques into a binary classification model.
 Focused on healthcare, the research utilizes machine learning algorithms and a diverse dataset to enhance transparency and interpretability.
 The outcomes are expected to yield a refined predictive model, fostering collaboration between healthcare professionals and AI.
 The intellectual merits lie in advancing healthcare AI, offering transparent and trustworthy models, while the practical impact empowers clinicians with a tool that predicts heart failure and provides understandable insights for improved patient outcomes.

 ## Table of Contents